oras-project/oras/docs/proposals/diagnose-experience.md

 This proposal document aims to:

 1. Identify the issues associated with the current implementation of the `--verbose` and `--debug` options.
-2. Clarify the concepts of verbose output and debug logs.
+2. Clarify the concepts of different types of output and logs for diagnostic purposes.
 3. List the guiding principles to write comprehensive, clear, and conducive verbose output and debug logs for effective diagnosis.
 4. Propose solutions to improve the diagnostic experience for ORAS CLI users and developers.